The Learning Environment

 Student achievement and student engagement

 Student achievement and student engagement are carried out through varied learning opportunities, exploration, cooperative learning, developing independence and differentiation in our instruction.
 We provide for the intellectual, social/emotional, and physical development of each student.
-We offer quality programs in Music, Art, Health, Physical Education, French and Library.
-Information and communication technologies (ICT) are integrated within the curriculum areas and our 1:1 iPad program in Grades 5 and 6.
+We offer quality programs in Music, Art, Drama, Health, Physical Education, Outdoor Education, French and Library.
+Information and communication technologies (ICT) are integrated within the curriculum areas and our 1:1 iPad program in Grades 4 to 6.

 Innovation and Enrichment